India face Australia within the second ODI encounter in Visakhapatnam© AFP

 The third ODI will happen at MA Chidambaram Stadium in Chennai on March 22.

-Earlier, India had gained the Border-Gavaskar Trophy towards Australia after sealing a 2-1 win within the red-ball leg of the collection.
+Earlier, India had gained the Border-Gavaskar Trophy in opposition to Australia after sealing a 2-1 win within the red-ball leg of the collection.
 With this win, they’ve certified for the ICC World Test Championship and can face Australia at The Oval, London from June 7 onwards.

 Topics talked about on this article